aartikis/RTEC/examples/ctm/ctm_readme.md

 # Directory Structure
 - **resources.** Original and compiled patterns along with declarations and auxiliary domain knowledge.
-- **dataset.** A sample synthetic dataset for CTM in RTEC format.
+- **dataset.** This folder contains a sample synthetic dataset for CTM in RTEC format.
 The dataset concerns 100 public transport vehicles from the EU-funded PRONTO project.
 - **results.** Directory of the execution logs.